CRUD Methods

 findOne

-Fetches a single row by primary key value or where clause.
+Fetches a single row by primary key value, where clause, or Drizzle SQL expression.
 Returns null if no row matches.

 // By primary key value